Tejashwini1819/fake-signature-detection./README.md

-# fake-signature-detection.
-Dete# Fake Signature Detection System
+# Fake Signature Detection System

 A machine learning based web application that detects whether a signature is genuine or fake.